okfde/okfn.de/content/projekte/bundesgit.en.md

   mailingliste: bundesgit@lists.okfn.org
   twitter: bundesgit
 ---
 This git repository contains all German federal laws and regulations in markdown format.
 The XML version of these laws available on gesetze-im-internet.de serves as the source.
 With BundesGit the most current version of the laws is saved.
-Hereby, their historic development and adaptation is transparent and easily comprehensible.
+This makes their historic development and adaptation transparent and easily comprehensible.